tsileo/blobstash/README.md

 A hash contains the backup parts reference, an ordered list of the files hash blobs.

-### Databases

-Databases are actually different kv databases, so you can export/import the meta data to be backup along with blobs.

-A database is tied to a storage.

 ## Roadmap / Ideas

 - Follow .gitignore file